Best Bets for Earth Environment and Society

 A global listing of over 1 million names representing approximately 900,000 places and geographic features of the modern world.
 Maintained by the Getty Information Institute.
 Organized hierarchically from continents at the broadest level, to nations, states, regions and cities at narrower levels.
 Provides latitude/longitude, vernacular and English names, and source of information.
 Historical names and notes are provided for most major inhabited places.

-GreenFILE is a freely accessible research database focusing on the relationship between human beings and the environment.
-Provides abstracting and indexing for more than 600 titles, and fulltext for more than 4,600 items from open access sources.
+A free research database focusing on the relationship between human beings and the environment.
+Its collection of scholarly, government and general-interest titles includes content on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
+Provides abstracting and indexing for more than 600 titles, and fulltext for more than 4,700 items from open access sources.

 JSTOR provides access to a digital archive of journals in the areas of Arts, Business, Economics, and Sciences.
 JSTOR includes the entire runs of these journals, from the very first issue to the volumes published a few years ago.
 With a small number of exceptions - the "Current Scholarship" titles - JSTOR is a backfile collection and excludes the most recent issues (as part of the terms of the agreement with the journal publishers).